Does the Geminga, Monogem and PSR J0622+3749 $\gamma$-ray halos imply slow diffusion around pulsars?: Fit to the HAWC data for Geminga and Monogem and LHAASO data for PSR J0622+3749

 We show the profile of the $\chi^2$ as a function of $D_0$ in Fig.~\ref{fig:Hawc-gemingachi}.
-The $\chi^2$ has a first minimum at about $D_0\sim 0.2-2\times 10^{25}$ cm$^2$/s with a best-fit $\chi^2$ of about 5.
+The $\chi^2$ for Geminga has a first minimum at about $D_0\sim 0.2-2\times 10^{25}$ cm$^2$/s ($D(100\, {\rm TeV})\sim 0.6-6.4\times 10^{27}\, \rm cm^2/s$) with a best-fit $\chi^2$ of about 5.
 The best-fit value of $D_0$ decreases with smaller values of $B$, since the last imply a smaller energy loss rate.
 These values of $D_0$ are at least three orders of magnitude smaller than the results obtained by fitting CR data \cite{Genolini:2019ewc,DiMauro:2021qcf}.
-For larger diffusion coefficients the $\chi^2$ increases and then decreases again, giving a second minimum at about $D_0\sim 0.7-2\times 10^{28}$ cm$^2$/s with a best-fit $\chi^2$ of about 22.
+For larger diffusion coefficients the $\chi^2$ increases and then decreases again, giving a second minimum at about $D_0\sim 0.7-2\times 10^{28}$ cm$^2$/s ($D(100\, {\rm TeV})\sim 2.2-6.4\times 10^{30}\, \rm cm^2/s$) with a best-fit $\chi^2$ of about 22.
 This second minimum corresponds to a scenario where the effects of the transition between ballistic and diffusive regimes cannot be ignored, with the quasi-ballistic propagation dominating at distances smaller than a few tens of parsec from the source.
 For larger values of $D_0$ the $\chi^2$ grows slowly because in the quasi-ballistic regime the radial profile is not much influenced by the specific value of $D_0$.

-Remarkably, the best-fit values we obtain for the quasi-ballistic scenario is close to the values found by fitting CR data \cite{Genolini:2019ewc,DiMauro:2021qcf}.
-The goodness of the fit for the ballistic case with $\chi^2 \sim 22$ tells us that this second minimum gives a satisfactory fit to the data even if it is a bit worse than the case with $D_0\sim 10^{25}$ cm$^2$/s ($\chi^2 \sim 5-6$), where only diffusion contributes.
-However, given the current precision of the data it is not possible to state that statistically one interpretation is preferred over the other.
+On the other hand, the $\chi^2$ distribution for Monogem presents a similar behaviour but with much less pronounced variations.
+There is still a first minimum at about $2-3\cdot 10^{25}$ cm$^2$/s and a second minimum at about $4-8\cdot 10^{27}$ cm$^2$/s.

+For the source PSR J0622+3849 we apply the convolution with the PSF of LHAASO since the first two data points of the surface brightness are at an angular distance from the center of the source of about $0.1^{\circ}-0.3^{\circ}$ and the size of the LHAASO PSF is of a similar size.
+We convolute our predictions with the PSF of LHAASO: